-Many artists think that because animals are so flexible and furry, not much attention has to be paid to their structure and anatomy.
+Many people think that because animals are covered in fur you don't need to worry about their structure or anatomy.
 But the top tip for drawing an animal is to maintain a good understanding of the structure underneath the fur.
 So, let's take a look at the steps you need to follow to learn how to draw a believable cat.
 For more drawing tutorials, see our complete guide to how to draw.

 01. Collect reference photos

 The best way to familiarise yourself with a cat's anatomy is to find a number of photos of cats in random positions – the more positions you can find the better.
 This helps you form a better understanding of how cats move, sit, jump, and so on.
 You can also observe your own pets or a simple Google or Pinterest search will do if you don't have your own photos.
-The important thing to understand is that no matter their shape or size, all cats move in pretty much the same manner.
+The important thing to understand is that no matter how big or furry they are, all cats move in pretty much the same way.

 02. Start with quick sketches

 Try quickly sketching some of the poses from your references.
 Don't focus on the precision of the lines but try to quickly capture the essence of the moves.
 These initial sketches will give you a better idea of the cat's structure because we learn quicker by drawing rather that just observing.

 To benefit from this exercise even further, you may want to slightly exaggerate the movement of the cat similarly to in cartoons.
 This can help you better understand the movements of the animal and the way their bodies work.